The Great Mac vs. PC Debate: Are Apple Computers More Secure Than Windows?

 Curious to see how iPhone security stacks up to Android?
 Find out in our guide for Android versus iOS security.

+Macs and PCs are pretty similar on this front.
 While Mac devices generally have software updates available about every year, it’s not unusual to get several updates for bug fixes and security adjustments in between.
+PC devices also undergo regular software updates to improve functionality, fix bugs, and address any security issues.

-This isn’t because Apple dropped the ball, though.
+This isn’t because either software has dropped the ball, though.
 It’s simply an added measure to help keep your user experience safe and convenient.
 It’s also important because hackers don’t operate on the same schedule as standard operating system updates.

 Always keep an eye out for the notification that you should update your device as this will help you keep it secure.